anhoej/pbcharts/README.md

-Following the [tinyverse principles](https://www.tinyverse.org/), pbcharts relies solely on base R functions, avoiding external package dependencies – making it both fast and robust.
+Following the [tinyverse principles](https://www.tinyverse.org/), pbcharts relies solely on base R functions, avoiding external package dependencies, and making it both fast and robust.

 pbcharts is currently able to: